BTreeMap/PromptPipe/docs/conversation-flow-architecture.md

 - Load module-specific system prompts from files (see `prompts/`)
 - Use the same `GenAI` client and tool schema
 - Respect history limits (see `CHAT_HISTORY_LIMIT` handling inside flow)
+- Emit structured reasoning ("thinking") internally; when debug mode is enabled, reasoning is sent as separate developer-only messages.
+There is no toggle to disable reasoning generation to avoid prompt schema drift.

 ## Tools and side-effects